chaturay/serverless-artillery/README.md

   - Each lambda function can only generate a certain amount of load, and can only run for up to five minutes (five minutes was a built-in limitation of AWS Lambda) (now 15 minutes).
   - Given these limitations, it is often necessary to invoke more lambdas - both to scale horizontally (to generate higher load) as well as handing off the work to a new generation of lambdas before their run-time has expired.
 - Above diagram shows how Serverless Artillery solves this problem.
   - It first runs the Lamdba function in a **control** mode.
 It examines the submitted load config JSON/YAML script (this is identical to the original “servered” [Artillery.io](https://artillery.io/) script).
+This script is also referred to as original script.
 If the load exceeds what a single lambda is configured to handle, then the load config is chopped up into workloads achievable by a single lambda.
   - Control lambda then invokes as many **worker** lambdas as necessary to generate the load.
+Controller lambda basses a script to worker lambda that is created by chopping up the original script.
   - Towards the end of the Lambda runtime the controller lambda invokes a new controller lambda to produce load for the remaining duration.
 - The result of the load test can be reported to CloudWatch, InfluxDB or Datadog through plugins and then visualized with CloudWatch, Grafana or Datadog dashboard.